Top

 To arrange a consultation with a tax fraud lawyer, simply get in touch with Cofer & Connelly, PLLC, by calling (512) 991-0576 or contacting us online.

-What is Considered Federal Tax Fraud?
+What Is Considered Federal Tax Fraud?

 Under 26 USC § 7206, tax fraud encompasses many types of deceptive activities aimed at defrauding the Internal Revenue Service (IRS).
 The law outlines several specific actions, each constituting a form of tax fraud if undertaken willfully and with the intent to deceive or defraud the federal government.